 However, if you do want to take your investment or trading strategy to the next level, then it may be worth taking a look at this stockopedia review, as we have been using this software for years now, and find it very useful indeed and cost effective.

 You can try Stockopedia for yourself for two weeks free here.

 Now, it's time to get real close to the real deal.
 Stock market simulators are useful tools for newbies in the stock market to master the techniques of stock trading and investing.

-You can use virtual trading or paper trading to get a feel of the real stock exchange performance, but in today’s world of modern technology we would suggest you jump straight in with a free investing platform such as eToro.
+You can use virtual trading or paper trading to get a feel of the real stock exchange performance, but in today’s world of modern technology we would suggest you jump straight in with a investing platform such as Fidelity.
 Gone are they days when you pick your stocks from a Sunday newspaper, and then use pen, paper and a calculator to work out how they have performed each month (like we did in the old days!)

-Free trading platforms that operate on a global basis, such as eToro, provide a perfect solution, allowing you to track real-time market movements, make trading decisions, try different strategies and analyze the results without having to spend any real money until you are comfortable with how it all works.
+Free trading platforms that operate on a global basis, such as FREETRADE, provide a perfect solution, allowing you to track real-time market movements, make trading decisions, try different strategies and analyze the results without having to spend any real money until you are comfortable with how it all works.

 How to Learn About Stocks – The Bottom Line

 Information on how to learn about stocks is widely available if you know where to look.
 It exposes you to the different ways you can master the stock market as a beginner.